The evolution of healthcare analytics

 To help put this into context, first a brief bit of history.
 The illustration below shows the evolution of healthcare analytics to date.
-The first steps are recognisable to most businesses: organisations start with simple spreadsheets and then move on to produce simple management reports with some graphical visualisation of key outputs.
-Some organisations are firmly at the second stage, successfully managing data via simple reports and data visualisation.
+The first steps are recognisable to most businesses: organizations start with simple spreadsheets and then move on to produce simple management reports with some graphical visualization of key outputs.
+Some organizations are firmly at the second stage, successfully managing data via simple reports and data visualization.
 However, many still have a long way to go and are not even at this stage yet.

 More complex and more sophisticated analyses are then undertaken by a central IT or Informatics team and delivered in the form of ‘dashboards’.
 These enable key members of the institution to explore what is going on in their area or overall.
 Unlike simple reports, most dashboards are interactive and enable the viewer to ‘drill down’ into more or less detail as they wish.

-To deliver such outputs, organisations typically invest in both data warehousing technology and analytical software.
+To deliver such outputs, organizations typically invest in both data warehousing technology and analytical software.
 But they also usually have to invest in specialist personnel to produce such reports.
-This is the stage that many NHS organisations and a high proportion of US organisations are at.
+This is the stage that many NHS organizations and a high proportion of US organizations are at.
 However, over time the limitations of this approach have started to make themselves felt:

 The availability of attractive in-depth analytics stimulates demand for more.
 This is typically far in excess of the time and resources available of the central team to deliver.
 This leads to frustrating and ever-increasing delays in response to requests.